Midreshet AMIT @ Beit Hayeled—S. Daniel Abraham Israel Program

 Please consult our website www.midreshetamit.org for a complete listing of all of our courses offered.

 Our morning begins with Tefilla and breakfast, followed by Morning Seder.
 Morning classes are from 9:15am-12:30pm.
 The afternoon schedule consists of two class periods and one hour of chesed with the Beit Hayeled children.
 Actual times vary day to day.
-Dinner is at 6:00 pm, and Night Seder is from 8:00-9:15 pm on Sunday, Tuesday and Wednesday and from 6:30-7:45 pm on Thursday nights.
+Dinner is at 6:00 pm, and Night Seder is from 8:00-9:15 pm on Sunday, Tuesday, Wednesday and Thursday.

 Language of Instruction